SpuelMett/Boinc-Home-Assistant-Integration/README.md

-# Boinc-Home-Assistant-Integration
+# Boinc Control for Home Assistant

-This project lets you start and stop Boinc from Home Assistant and lets you monitor basic information about your boinc client.
+This Home Assistant integration let's you start and stop BOINC from Home Assistant, which means that it allows you to create automations that:
-This can be used, for example, to run Boinc only on solar energy.
-It is a custom integration for home assistant that provides services that can be used in scripts or automations.
-This project also uses [pyboinc](https://github.com/nielstron/pyboinc/tree/dev/pyboinc) from Nielstron.

-Current version 0.0.7 is tested with Home Assistant 2025.6.0 The old version 0.0.3 is not working correctly since Home Assistant 2024.11.

-The provided Services are:
+* Use exess solar to benefit science.
+* Instead of using direct electric heating for a room, use the heat from your BOINC server to heat a room, and benefit science.

+You can have BOINC running on a separate machine on your network (in contrast to for example add-ons like "Folding@Home" that runs on your Home Assistant host).

+Features:
+* Start BOINC service
+* Hard and soft stop
+* Control the usage of GPU separately (if desired)
+* Sensors for *total tasks*, *running tasks* and *average progress rate*
+* Control multiple BOINC servers (if you have multiple BOINC hosts)

+# Installation

+1. Configure Boinc to allow remote control.
+This typically includes editing ```remote_hosts.cfg``` and ```gui_rpc_auth.cfg``` and restarting BOINC.
+1. Copy the ```/spuelmett_boinc``` folder from this project into your Home Assistant's folder ```config/custom_components```.
+2. Restart Home Assistant
+3. Add integration "Boinc Control"
+4. Enter a name, the IP-adress (no port) and the password you have set in ```gui_rpc_auth.cfg```
+1. If the connection was successful you'll get a message about it.
+If it was unsuccessful, then do some network troubleshooting
+2. Verify that the integration works.
+Go to Developer Tools -> Actions -> search for "boinc".
+Start and stop Boinc to see that BOINC is responding as expected.
+1. Create your automations of choice using the new BOINC control services available in your Home Assistant.

+# Understanding the BOINC control services

-### start boinc
+## Start boinc
-Set the run mode to "run based on preferences".
+Sets the run mode of BOINC to "run based on preferences".

-### stop boinc
+## Stop boinc
 Set the run mode to "never".
-This will stop are running task immediately.
+This will stop any running task immediately (wasting some energy), a.k.a a hard stop.

-### soft stop boinc
+## Soft stop boinc
 Lets all tasks run until they reach a checkpoint to avoid wasting energy when stopping.
-Set the run mode to "never" if all running tasks are suspended.
+If all running tasks are already suspended, it sets the run mode to "never".

 Pausing of task after a soft stop is checked every minute.
 You can specify the seconds after a checkpoint where task will be suspended in soft stop.
 For example, if this is set to 120 and a pause check is done: